RamilHinshaw/LotusEngine/README.md

-Compile with 'cmake .' then run make
-VERY EARLY ALPHA!
+mkdir /build then CD into build and compile with 'cmake .' then run make VERY EARLY ALPHA!